-Xanax is often used as a sedative in human medicine for a long time.
-Veterinarians are realizing the benefits of Xanax in treating dogs that are anxious and panicked preferring the drug over Valium.
+It is often used as a sedative in human medicine for a long time.
+Veterinarians realize the benefits of Xanax in treating dogs that are anxious and panicked preferring the drug over Valium.
 A few vets use the drug to treat aggression, but it also sometimes has the opposite effect of turning rather docile dogs into very aggressive animals.

 How does Xanax react?

-It has to be administered in the right dosage; excessive use of Xanax for panic-stricken dogs can prove extremely fatal.
+It has to be administered in the right dosage; excessive use of anti anxiety medication Xanax for panic-stricken dogs can prove extremely fatal.

 How safe is Xanax for dogs?

 Many people have concerns about the use of human prescription drugs on their pets, but so far Xanax has not reportedly caused any harm when used under the approval of a vet and those with kidney or liver issues may not be suitable for treatment with the drug.
-Also Xanax is not safe for pregnant dogs; administering the drug under such conditions may lead to abnormalities and deformities in the offspring.
-Similarly an overdose of Xanax may cause depression of the central nervous system which can manifest into,
+Also, it is not safe for pregnant dogs; administering the drug under such conditions may lead to abnormalities and deformities in the offspring.
+Similarly an Xanax overdose may cause depression of the central nervous system which can manifest into,

 - Poor reaction